 Unrestricted funds include designated funds where the Directors have set aside money for a specific purpose.
 It is the policy of Christian Aid Ireland to hold a minimal operational reserve to cover any temporary shortfall in income, unforeseen rise in spending requirements or other financial contingency, so that the charity can continue to operate at any time.
 The level of this reserve is based upon the Directors' assessment of the likelihood of such financial contingencies and the impact they might have.
-In practical terms, the Directors' have required that the organisation hold between 10 and 15 weeks of unrestricted spend as reserves.
+In practical terms, the Directors have required that the organisation hold between 10 and 25 weeks of unrestricted spend as reserves.

-At 31 March 2022, the unrestricted reserves were €2,834k (2020/21: €2,167k) an increase of €667k which is mainly due to not moving office premises as was anticipated. €1,186k were set aside as other designated funds, €50k for anticipated costs of new office, €110k for fundraising development and €1,026k for project funding.
-The operational reserve as at 31 March 2022 were €1,646k (representing 40 weeks of unrestricted spend).
-These are unprecedented times and this level of reserve is deemed necessary due to the uncertain nature of the impact from Covid-19 on Christian Aid Irelands unrestricted income.
-We anticipate that the level of unrestricted funds will return to normal levels by the end of the next financial year.
-Unrestricted funds movements and balances as at 31 March 2022 are detailed in Note 16 of the Financial Statements.
+At 31 March 2023, the unrestricted reserves were $\leq 2,777k$ (2021/22: $\leq 2,834k$ ), of which $\leq 1,547k$ was set aside as other designated funds, $\leq 239k$ for budgeted unrestricted deficits, $\leq 200k$ for project co-funding and $\leq 1,108k$ for project funding, $\leq 52k$ for fixed assets and operational reserve of $\leq 1,178k$ (representing 25 weeks of unrestricted spend).
+These are unprecedented times, and this level of reserve is deemed necessary due to the uncertain nature of the impact from cost of living crisis on Christian Aid Ireland's unrestricted income.
+Unrestricted funds movements and balances as at 31 March 2023 are detailed in Note 16 of the Financial Statements.

-Corporate Priority 4: Programmatic operational excellence
+Corporate Priority 4: Deliver impact in our programmes